MichaelRondon/NumberToTextConverter/README.md

 ## Testing using Rest Assured

-Build and runt the app.
+Build and run the app.
 Then, on another terminal console execute:
 ```
 mvn clean test -Pintegration
 ```